 The UBC Aquatic Centre

 The UBC Aquatic Centre provides a universal change room that welcomes all genders.
 It includes private change cubicles and private washroom/shower stalls as well as lockers.
 The universal change room is also intended for parents to bring children of all genders into the common room, and people with disabilities who have an attendant of a different gender.

 This map provides a list of publicly accessible, single-stall, gender-inclusive washrooms at UBC’s Vancouver campus.

-Pride UBC is an AMS student resource group that offers educational and social services dealing with sexual and gender diversity at UBC.
-Pride UBC supports students who self-identify as gay, lesbian, bisexual, transgender, transsexual, two-spirit, asexual, queer, questioning, intersex, those who do not identify, and allies.
+The Pride Collective is an AMS student resource group that offers educational and social services dealing with sexual and gender diversity at UBC.
+The Pride Collective supports students who self-identify as gay, lesbian, bisexual, transgender, transsexual, Two-Spirit, asexual, queer, questioning, intersex, those who do not identify, and allies.
 They are open to folks from all racial, ethnic, class, (dis)ability, and age backgrounds.

 The Sexual Assault Support Centre (SASC) is part of the AMS, the Student Society at UBC Vancouver.
 SASC is committed to educating, supporting, and empowering people of all genders who are survivors of sexualized violence as well as their friends and family.
 The SASC recognizes that people of any gender identity or expression, especially those who face multiple forms of marginalization, can experience and be affected by sexual violence.
 They are open to folks from all racial, ethnic, class, (dis)ability, and age backgrounds.

 The Sexual Violence Prevention and Response Office (SVPRO) is a safe place for faculty, staff, and students who have experienced sexual assault regardless of identity, expression or sexualities, regardless of when or where it took place.
 They can help you find a safe place to stay, get help at school or work, accompany you to the hospital, police station, or court, and explain your reporting options.